yutarohtanaka/OpenScPCA-analysis/analyses/celltype-annotation-osteosarcoma/README.md

-│   ├── normal-subsampled-cells.h5ad #downsampled object of normal cell type-annotated nuclei to use as the control dataset │   ├── {sample-id}_infercnv_out.h5ad #infercnv results for each sample │   ├── all_samples_malignant_cell_annotation.csv #malignant cell annotations for all mesenchymal cells in the cohort └── README.md
+│   ├── normal-subsampled-cells.h5ad #downsampled object of normal cell type-annotated nuclei to use as the control dataset │   ├── {sample-id}_infercnv_out.h5ad #infercnv results for each sample │   ├── all_samples_malignant_cell_annotation.csv #malignant cell annotations for all mesenchymal cells in the cohort ├── celltype-annotations
+│   ├── all-samples-annotations.csv #cell type annotations made for all samples.
+└── README.md
 ```